-The human digestive system is the means by which tissues and
+The human digestive system is the means by which tissues and organs receive

-nutrients from it, and converts these into energy.
+and converts them into energy.

-organ through muscular contractions called peristalsis.
+through muscular contractions called peristalsis.

 The largest parts of the digestive system include:

-A large organ that holds and digests food through a cocktail of enzymes and
+large organ that holds and digests food through a cocktail of enzymes and

-This organ helps filter toxins from the blood and produces bile, which helps
+organ helps filter toxins from the blood and produces bile, which helps

 break down proteins, carbohydrates, and fats.

-break down the food while absorbing the majority of its nutrients.
+down the food while absorbing the majority of its nutrients.

-turn food into feces while removing water and electrolytes for the body’s use.
+into feces while removing water and electrolytes for the body’s use.

-The connection between all of these organs and their fluids requires
+The connection between all of these organs and their fluids requires a

-a delicate balance that can easily be disrupted by numerous factors, including
+delicate balance that can easily be disrupted by numerous factors, including

 diet, stress, disease, and more.